 That your fancy office, how accessible is it?
 How accessible is your website for persons with visual impairment or dyslexia?
 Do you consider this when developing or updating your site?

 You may shrug off the idea and say it’s not essential.
-You may claim that the number of your paying customers with disabilities is negligible.
+You may claim that the number of your paying customers or users with disability is negligible.
 So it’s not worth the hassle.

-Instead, I chose a particular network because they had a ramp in their premises.
+Instead, I chose a particular network because they had a wheelchair ramp on their premises.
 The staff were warm and friendly.
 They made me feel welcome.